patatahooligan/blog-os/README.md

 shouldn't have to set it as your system default or anything.

-Additionally, to build a bootable image we require the `bootimage` tool and the `llvm-tools-preview` component.
+Additionally, to build a bootable image we require the `bootimage` tool

     cargo install bootimage
-    rustup component add llvm-tools-preview

 Then, to create a bootable image, run